stvmlbrn/stvmlbrn.github.io/_posts/2016-9-10-coordinate-asyncronous-operations-in-node.js-using-promise.map.md

 ---
 layout: post
-title: Coordinate Asyncronous Operations Using Promise.map()
+title: Coordinate Asyncronous Operations in Node.js Using Promise.map()
 ---

 Using promises is my (current) preferred method of managing async operations in Node.js.
 Recently I got hung-up on how to most effectively leverage promises to navigate through a series steps when one of the steps itself required an indeterminate number of asyncronous operations to be performed before the overall process could advance.